nglphucvinh/NakedPayment/README.md

 # NakedPayment
-Biometrics Authentication Assignment for us 3
+Biometrics Authentication Assignment for us (Bill, Jake and Charlie).